 Koan 181

-Regardless of whether it’s organic or not, what we can’t identify feels alive and fascinates us.
-Once we give it an identity, it becomes a noun and we relegate it to our peripheral vision.
+Once we identify it, it becomes a noun and we relegate it to our peripheral vision.

 Koan 182

 Life is a game of hide and seek.
-The luckiest thing is if we find the soul before the soul finds us.
+We win by finding the soul before the soul finds us.

 All we see in the now are reflections of light.
 When the now disappears, all that remains is light.